andrasq/node-quickq/Readme.md

 ### q.length

-The number of jobs in the queue waiting to be processed.
+The number of jobs in the queue that have not finished yet, ie jobs waiting to run or running.

 ### q.running